Net Carb Tracker

 How to use the net carb tracker

 - Identify each meal.
-Divide your day into up to three main eating occasions (for example: breakfast, lunch, and dinner).
+Divide your day into up to three main eating occasions, such as breakfast, lunch, and dinner.

 - Total the carbs for the meal.
-For each meal, use food labels or a nutrition app to add up the grams of total carbohydrates in everything you ate at that meal.
+Use food labels or a nutrition app to add up the grams of total carbohydrates in everything you ate at that meal.

 - Total the fiber.
 Add up the grams of dietary fiber for that same meal.

-- Enter your values.
-Type the meal totals into the calculator fields in grams (g) for total carbs, fiber, and sugar alcohols.
+- Enter the values in grams.
+Type the meal totals into the calculator fields.

 - Repeat for up to three meals.
-If you eat more frequently, you can either group snacks with the nearest meal or run the calculator again.
+If your day includes snacks, either group them with the nearest meal or use one of the meal rows as a snack total.

 Interpreting your net carb results